Sxmtee/Sqlite/README.md

 # Sqlite

-A Flutter ToDo App created in the process of learning sql
+A Flutter ToDo App created in the process of learning sqlite and sqflite

 ## Features